flosSoftware/tinnitus_therapy/README.md

 # TNMT Audio Processor

-TNMT Audio Processor is an implementation of the audio processing pipeline described in the article "Clinical trial on tonal tinnitus with tailor- made notched music training" by Pantev et al. (2016).
+TNMT Audio Processor is an implementation of the audio processing pipeline described in the article "Clinical trial on tonal tinnitus with tailor-made notched music training" by Pantev et al. (2016).
 The pipeline includes a multi-band auto equalizer, a notch filter around tinnitus frequency, and edge amplification at the notch filter boundaries.
 Research paper reference: https://link.springer.com/content/pdf/10.1186/s12883-016-0558-7.pdf

 ## Prerequisites